Rod Frank

 Rod Frank is a Canadian politician.
 He is currently the mayor of Strathcona County, Alberta.

+Background and education

 Frank moved to Sherwood Park, the largest community in the county, with his family in 1963.
 He attended the University of Alberta where he received degrees in business and law.
 Prior to being elected he served as a corporate lawyer for TELUS, headed the Canadian Bar Association's National Competition Law Section, worked as a columnist with the Sherwood Park News, and was the president of the Edmonton Wildcats Junior Football Club.